-On June 2, 2010, Reclamation issued a Federal Register Notice to accept proposals, select a lessee, and contract for hydroelectric power development at Ridgway Dam.
-Proposals were due on December 3, 2010.
-Reclamation received one proposal, from Tri-County Water Conservancy District, to develop hydropower under a lease of power privilege.
-A lease of power privilege is an alternative to federal hydroelectric power development.
+On June 2, 2010, Reclamation issued a Federal Register Notice to accept proposals, select a lessee, and contract for hydroelectric power development at Ridgway Dam under a lease of power privilege6.
+Reclamation received one proposal, from Tri-County Water Conservancy District (Tri-County).
+On March 10, 2011, Reclamation made the selection of Tri-County as a potential lessee and executed a cost-recovery memorandum of understanding and contributed funds agreement.
+National Environmental Policy Act compliance for the proposed hydroelectric power development was completed in December 2011 and a 40-year lease between Tri-County and the United States was signed on February 6, 2012.

+6 Alease of power privilege is an alternative to federal hydroelectric power development.
 It is a contractual right given to a non-federal entity to use a Reclamation facility for electric power generation consistent with Reclamation project purposes.
 Leases of power privilege have terms not to exceed 40 years.
 The general authority for lease of power privilege under Reclamation law includes, among others, the Town Sites and Power Development Act of 1906 (43 U.S.C.
 Sec.
 522) and the Reclamation Project Act of 1939 (43 U.S.C.
 Sec.
-485h(c)) (1939 Act).
-National Environmental Policy Act compliance for the proposed hydroelectric power development was completed in December 2011.
-A lease between Tri-County Water Conservancy District and the United States was signed on February 6, 2012.
-Construction began in December 2012 and is scheduled for completion in early 2014.
-Testing of the generators is scheduled for February 2014 and full operation of the powerplant, with a projected capacity of 7.0 megawatts, is projected for the spring of 2014.
+485h(c)).

+Construction of the hydropower facility began in December 2012 and was completed in early 2014; operation of the powerplant began on April 3, 2014.
+The hydropower facility has a capacity of 7 megawatts and generates approximately 22,000 megawatt-hours per year.

 Recreation at Ridgway Reservoir is managed by the Colorado Division of Parks and Wildlife under an agreement with Reclamation.
 Boating, scuba diving, water skiing, windsurfing, and swimming are some of the offerings at the park.
 The CDPW has assumed responsibility for marina operations and has recently made significant boat-related facility improvements.
 In addition, there are numerous picnicking and campsites available including miles of trails around the reservoir and downstream of Ridgway Dam.
 The existing trail system will be lengthened by about five miles and opened to the public in 2014.
 The new section of trail will be on the east side of Highway 550.
-Three miles of the new system will compliment an adjacent Bureau of Land Management trail project, which will result in 20 miles of new trails in the area.
+Three miles of the new system will compliment an adjacent Bureau of Land Management trail project, which will result in 20 miles of new tails in the area.
 Reclamation and Ridgway State Park will implement a seasonal closure of the area east of Highway 550 to public access to protect wintering big game when trail construction is completed.